-Using enough variety in the type of activity or game will bring all four learning styles into play: auditory, visual, kinaesthetic and tactile.
+Using enough variety in the type of activity or game will bring different learning styles into play: auditory, visual, kinaesthetic and tactile.
 This not only benefits the student who learns predominantly from one learning style, but it helps all students retain information better.

 Games allow for the use of setting time limits on tasks, and using competition or races to increase student focus and give an exciting buzz to an activity that could otherwise be quite mundane.

 These ESL activities allow for students to work together in small groups in a highly structured way, yet giving them independence to practise constructively, in a supportive atmosphere, without the constant presence of the teacher.
 This allows your students to get the most out of lesson time, by spending it speaking English.

 With an abundance of great ideas for games and activities that you can adapt easily to practise any language point, you will never be at a loss if you finish early or suddenly have to take an unexpected extra class.

 By using activities which require the students to prepare for homework, you cut down on your own prep time, and this also allows students to mould an activity to their interests, so they are much more likely to be motivated when it comes to the lesson.

 You want ideas that are adaptable and do not only work for practising one particular grammar point.

 You want ideas that you can slot in to use with your textbook and existing materials.